-To ensure program fidelity and proper credit, Dialectical Behavior Therapy must be delivered by Psychology Services.
+To ensure program fidelity and proper credit, Dialectical Behavior Therapy must be delivered by Psychology Services to include psychologists, psychology trainees, and treatment specialists.
+Treatment Specialists must receive specialized training and may facilitate the treatment group with clinical supervision from a licensed psychologist.